cxcorp/maplibregl-style-fuzzer/README.md

 ### Others' code

-- `blns.json`: MIT license, Copyright (c) 2015-2020 Max Woolf, https://github.com/minimaxir/big-list-of-naughty-strings
-- `src/style.json`: originally the OpenFreeMap Liberty style with small bits and pieces mashed from other things, see license in https://github.com/hyperknot/openfreemap/blob/main/LICENSE.md
+`seeds_full_json/style.json`: originally the OpenFreeMap Liberty style with small bits and pieces mashed from other things, see license in https://github.com/hyperknot/openfreemap/blob/main/LICENSE.md